Adam-Thometz/Reptifeed/README.md

 git push heroku master
 ```

-Make sure it's there!
-There's nothing in the index route on the backend so a 404 is expected behavior.
+Go to `APP_NAME.herokuapp.com` to make sure it's up!
+There's nothing in the index route on the backend so a 404 is expected.
 Now let's push our databases onto Heroku.

 ```
 heroku addons:create heroku-postgresql:hobby-dev -a APP_NAME